csterritt/fiber-basic-auth/README.md

 #### Production use

+**NOTE**: There is a script here named `prod_deploy`.
+Currently, it's set up to do a Linux build (via the `linux_build` script), and then fail.
+The `linux_build` script removes any lines with a `PRODUCTION:REMOVE` comment, then compiles for a linux host.
+This type of host may not be what you want, but you **definitely** want the `PRODUCTION:REMOVE` lines to be removed in any code you deploy to production.
+Before doing this removal, the script verifies that there is no code currently checked out.
+Then it removes those lines, compiles the code, and does a `git reset` on any modified files.

 First of all, you'll have to figure out some way to get the magic code to your users!
 There's nothing here (yet) to support that.
 All the text mentions emails;
 if you want to use something else, like text messages, change that too.